SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/aws-appsync.md

 This section has instructions for collecting logs and metrics for the Sumo Logic's AWS AppSync integration.

 ### Configure metrics collection
 * Collect CloudWatch Metrics with namespace AWS/AppSync using [AWS Kinesis Firehose for Metrics](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-metrics-source/) source.
-For AWS/AppSync metrics and dimensions refer [AWS AppSync CloudWatch metrics](https://docs.aws.amazon.com/appsync/latest/devguide/monitoring.html#cw-metrics)
+For AWS/AppSync metrics and dimensions refer to [AWS AppSync CloudWatch metrics](https://docs.aws.amazon.com/appsync/latest/devguide/monitoring.html#cw-metrics).

 ### Configure logs collection
 * You can configure two types of logging on any new or existing GraphQL API: request-level and field-level.
 For more information, see [AWS AppSync CloudWatch Logs](https://docs.aws.amazon.com/appsync/latest/devguide/monitoring.html#cwl).
 Collect Amazon CloudWatch Logs using [AWS Kinesis Firehose for Logs](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-logs-source/) source.